ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 -------------------
 For simplicity reason, I removed most of the features from the full / lite version shader (deleted 90% of the original shader), else this example shader will be way too complex for reading & learning.
 The removed features are:
 - face anime lighting (auto-fix face ugly lighting due to vertex normal without modifying .fbx, very important)
-- smooth outline normal auto baking (fix ugly outlines without modifying .fbx, very important)
+- smooth outline normal auto baking (fix ugly outlines without modifying .fbx once you attach a script on character, very important)
 - auto 2D hair shadow on face (very important, it is very difficult to produce good looking shadow result using shadowmap)
 - sharp const width rim light (Blue Protocol / Genshin Impact)
 - tricks to render eye/eyebrow over hair